-The Local Arrangements Committee has organized two formal tours, an exhibit to show in the coffee break room, and will soon share further recommendations for enjoying Rhode Island, including food.
+The Local Arrangements Committee has organized two formal tours, an exhibit to show in the coffee break room, and has recommendations for enjoying Rhode Island.
+The Committee has lots of ideas about where you can eat and how you can see and appreciate our lovely city.
+We compiled some of our suggestions here.